 Reina is a psychologist and is currently implementing e-health at Arq.

-Prior to her work for Arq she was an e-health product manager at Antes (a Dutch mental health care group), contributing to improving an e-mental health platform (EMHP) and was involved in the development and testing of new e-health interventions and applications.
+Prior to her work for Arq she was an e-health product manager at Antes (a Dutch mental health care group), contributing to improving an e-mental health platform (EMHP).
+She was also involved in the development and testing of new e-health interventions and applications.

 Apart from her work for the mental health sector, she has experience working with the development, testing and implementation of digital services for UWV (Employee Insurance Agency) and with the hands-on coaching of clients via these services.